-The Special Rate Dinner Plain Services for 2017/18 is proposing to raise an estimated \$293,647 over the 12 months.
+The special rate for the purpose of the Dinner Plain Village Services for 2017/18 is proposing to raise an estimated \$293,647 over the 12 months.
 This is significantly lower revenue then that raised in previous years' special rate declarations for Dinner Plain village, as well as being lower than the total cost of the performance of this function over the year.
-This is illustrated in the below table which shows a comparison of revenue raised from the Special Rate in the previous two financial years.
+This is illustrated in the below table which shows a comparison of revenue raised from the special rate in the previous two financial years.